Spring break! Explore Europe with your kids

 Have fun with science in Edinburgh

-Discover a bucolic stage in London
+Discover an open-air stage in London

 Take Charlie to the chocolate factory in Brussels